Chrysler Slant-6 engine: Design

 The Chrysler Slant Six engine was a clean-sheet design, led by Willem Weertman, later Chrysler's chief engine designer.
-Its characteristic 30° inclined cylinder block gave it a lower height, copying the same cant Mercedes-Benz had introduced in 1952 in its M186-engined 300SL sports car.
+Its characteristic 30° inclined cylinder block gave it a lower height, copying the same cant Mercedes-Benz had introduced in 1952 in the Mercedes-Benz M194 engine that powered the Mercedes-Benz W194 300 SL sports car which won Le Mans and the Carrera due to the high straightline speed of it low body.
 This enabled Chrysler stylists to lower hood lines, and also made room for the water pump to be mounted with a lateral offset, significantly shortening the engine's overall length.
 The slanted cylinder block also provides space in the vehicle's engine bay for intake and exhaust manifolds with runners of longer and more nearly equal length compared to the rake- or log-style manifolds typical of other inline engines.
 The No. 1 and No. 6 intake runners are of approximately equal length, the No. 2 and No. 5 equal but shorter, and the No. 3 and No. 4 equal and shortest.
 This has the effect of broadening the torque curve for better performance.
 The Slant Six manifold configuration gives relatively even distribution of fuel mixture to all cylinders, and presents less flow restriction.
 This, in turn, provides for relatively good airflow through the engine despite the intake and exhaust ports being on the same side of the head rather than in a crossflow arrangement.

 It was introduced in two displacements in 1960: The 170 cuin "LG" (low-G, referring to the relatively short engine block casting and crankshaft stroke) in the compact Valiant, and the 225 cuin "RG" (raised-G, referring to the relatively tall engine block casting and crankshaft stroke) in full-size Plymouth and Dodge Dart models.
 In 1960, the engine was called the "30-D Economy Six" engine by Plymouth marketers, referring to the 30° cylinder block angle.

 The G-engine was offered in various configurations in the North American market until 1983 in cars, 1987 in trucks, and 1991 for marine, agricultural, and industrial use.
 The G-engine was used by Chrysler's international operations in locally produced vehicles.
 It was also purchased by other original equipment manufacturers for installation in commercial vehicles, agricultural and industrial equipment, and boats.